Polícia de Segurança Pública: Organisation

 The regional and district commands have territorial jurisdiction over, respectively, the corresponding autonomous regions and districts.
 Despite their designations, the territorial jurisdictions of the metropolitan commands are not the metropolitan areas of Lisbon and Porto but are instead the districts of Lisbon and Porto.

 The squad (esquadra in Portuguese) is the traditional basic police sub-unit of the PSP, each being usually headed by a Sub-Commissioner.
 Most of the squads are responsible for the generic territorial preventive policing of a given area of responsibility, which can be a neighbourhood of a large city or an entire small city.
 Each of these squads occupies a police station and because of that, by metonymy, the police stations are usually referred to as esquadras in Portugal.
 Besides the previous, there are also specialized squads (transit, criminal investigation, intervention, airport security, tourism support, etc.).

 The minor territorial commands (district commands of Beja, Bragança, Castelo Branco, Évora, Guarda, Portalegre and Viana do Castelo) are directly sub-divided in squads.
 They usually include two or more territorial generic squads, a transit squad, a criminal investigation squad and an intervention and inspection squad.

 In the major territorial commands (metropolitan commands, regional commands and district commands of Aveiro, Braga Coimbra, Faro, Leiria, Santarém, Setúbal, Vila Real and Viseu) there is, however, an intermediate level of sub-unit between them and the squad, this being the division.
 These commands are thus organized in two or more divisions, each including several squads.
 The divisions can be generic (named "police divisions" and being responsible for a given area of responsibility) or specialized (transit, criminal investigation, airport security, installations security or public transportation security).

-The municipal police of Lisbon and Porto are also manned by PSP members, who retain all their police powers.
+The municipal police of Lisbon and Porto are also composed of PSP members, who retain all their police powers.
 However, they are not under the operational command of the PSP, but are instead under the direct control of the municipal governments of Lisbon and Porto.
 These two police forces are thus different from the rest of the municipal police forces of the country, which are made of municipal employees with very limited police powers.